Lost Shtetl Museum: Museum history

-In 2017, the sponsor of organization purchased the shareholder rights from Sergejus Kanovičius,(Sergey Kanovich) the founder of the non-profit "Šeduva Jewish Memorial Fund" whose idea was to create this museum and who developed the main concept for it, managed the curatorial team and served as its CEO until 2025.
-In 2018 Sergejus Kanovičius was awarded with state honor medal "For Merit of Lithuania" for his work in protecting Jewish heritage.
+In 2017, the sponsor of organization purchased the shareholder rights from Sergejus Kanovičius,(Sergey Kanovich) the founder of the non-profit "Šeduva Jewish Memorial Fund".
 In 2022, to better reflect the ongoing activities and the institution's mission, the organization's name was changed to "The Lost Shtetl Museum".

 Since 2014, the museum (until 2022, the "Šeduva Jewish Memorial Fund") has been led by director Jonas Heraklis Dovydaitis.
 From 2012 to 2014, the "Šeduva Jewish Memorial Fund" was led by Juozas Bulota.

 The Šeduva Jewish Museum "The Lost Shtetl" has assembled a team of curators and educators.
 The exhibition has been developed with consultations from Lithuanian and international experts.
 The exhibition concept was created and implemented by "The Lost Shtetl" team led by Sergejus Kanovičius and former chief curator of the exhibition Milda Jakulytė-Vasil, along with freelance consultants from the USA, Israel, Germany, Poland, and Lithuania.